Neverneverbabe/CleanMedia/README.md

 Scanning:

-subtitle_parser.py: Scans subtitles for profane words based on filters.json and prepares an action list for muting/replacing.
+subtitle_parser.py: Scans subtitles for profane words based on `filters.json` and prepares an action list for muting or replacing.

-video_scanner.py: (Future development) Uses AI models to analyze video frames for nudity or violence and identifies corresponding time segments.
+video_scanner.py: Uses lightweight OpenCV heuristics to flag potential nudity or violence.
+The logic can be replaced with real ML models.

 Metadata Generation: metadata_builder.py combines findings from subtitle parsing and video scanning into a your_movie.json file, which includes timestamps and actions (mute, skip, replace).
 A human-readable preview (your_movie_preview.txt) is also generated.

 Playback/Export:

-player_overlay.py: (Optional) An advanced feature to control a media player (like VLC) in real-time based on the generated metadata, muting audio or skipping scenes.
+player_overlay.py: Optional overlay that can drive VLC in real time (falls back to a simulation if `python-vlc` is not installed).

 Alternatively, you can use the metadata to process and export a your_movie_filtered.mp4 with segments removed or audio muted.